ManufacturingInformatics/marl_fixture_planner/README.md

  }
 ```

-Any questions, please forward them to: <ecanzini1@sheffield.ac.uk>.
+Any questions, please forward them to: <e.a.canzini@sheffield.ac.uk>.
 If you want to use our approach and want advice, feel free to reach out!
 Pull requests for other functionality (new models, different RL algorithms, bug fixes etc.) are welcome.